cmejo/AI_Scholar/.specs/advanced-rag-features/design.md

 ## Overview

-This design document outlines the technical architecture for enhancing the existing RAG system with advanced features including hierarchical document chunking, knowledge graph integration, memory management, intelligent reasoning, personalization, analytics, and adaptive learning capabilities.
-The design builds upon the existing FastAPI backend and React frontend architecture while introducing new services and components to support sophisticated AI-powered knowledge management.
+This design outlines the implementation of all missing advanced features for the AI Scholar Advanced RAG system.
+The design focuses on mobile accessibility, voice interfaces, external integrations, educational enhancements, enterprise compliance, interactive content support, and funding/publication matching.
+The implementation will extend the existing architecture while maintaining compatibility and performance.

 ## Architecture